• Thundereggs are the official rocks of Oregon

 Note.
 Hollow thunder eggs are known as geodes but not all geodes are thunder eggs.

 How to Spot Thundereggs?

 Though thundereggs appear lke rocks, they can be easily identified by the abnormally round and bumpy brown-gray surface.
 Usually, thundereggs lie relatively close to the Earth's surface, embedded in the clay of the tuff, where they were formed.
 During the time, the tuff has been decayed to soft mud and clay, making rock-like thundereggs noticeable.

 How Much Are Thundereggs Worth?

 A value of a cut in half and polished thunderegg depends on the size and its fillings and range from a few to a hundred dollars.
 Specimens with scenic moss or plumes looking like plants or flowers are among the most valuable eggs and can cost up to $200.

 Where to Find Thundereggs?

 Oregon produces a great variety of thunder eggs that are known for their various colors and styles.
-Central and Eastern Oregon are the most popular in the world for thundereggs hunting.
+Central and Eastern Oregon is the most popular region in the world for thundereggs hunting.
 The best productive areas are located in the Ochoco National Forest, in the high desert of Central Oregon near Prineville and Madras, and in Succor Creek Creek Canyon of Eastern Oregon.